American Indian Wars: Colonial periods (1609–1774)

 In several instances, the conflicts were a reflection of European rivalries, with Indian tribes splitting their alliances among the powers, generally siding with their trading partners.
 Various tribes fought on each side in King William's War, Queen Anne's War, Dummer's War, King George's War, and the French and Indian War, allying with British or French colonists according to their own self interests.

-On 14 August 1784, Russian colonists had massacred 200–3,000 Koniag Alutiiq tribesmen in Sitkalidak Island, Alaska.
+On 14 August 1784, Russian fur traders led by Grigory Shelikhov attacked a fortified Alutiiq refuge at Awa'uq (Refuge Rock) on Sitkalidak Island in present-day Alaska.
+Hundreds of Koniag Alutiiq people were killed during the assault in what became known as the Awa'uq Massacre.On 14 August 1784, Russian colonists had massacred 200–3,000 Koniag Alutiiq tribesmen in Sitkalidak Island, Alaska.
 This massacre is known as Awa'uq Massacre.
 Despite the incidents that occurred between European colonists and the Native population, most Indian tribes were friendly towards the Swedes in New Sweden as result of Swedish authorities respecting tribal land.

 East of the Mississippi (1775–1842)

-British merchants and government agents began supplying weapons to Indians living in the United States following the Revolution (1783–1812) in the hope that, if a war broke out, they would fight on the British side.
-The British further planned to set up an Indian nation in the Ohio-Wisconsin area to block further American expansion.
-The US protested and declared war in 1812.
-Most Indian tribes supported the British, especially those allied with Tecumseh, but they were ultimately defeated by General William Henry Harrison.
-The War of 1812 spread to Indian rivalries, as well.
+Following the American Revolution, British officials in Canada maintained alliances with Native American nations in the Old Northwest and continued to supply them with trade goods and weapons.
+American leaders believed that British support encouraged Native resistance to U.S. expansion into the trans-Appalachian West.
+British policymakers also considered the creation of a Native American buffer state in the Great Lakes region as part of the peace negotiations that ended the War of 1812.

+Many Native nations, including those allied with Tecumseh, sided with the British during the war in an effort to resist further American settlement.
+Following Tecumseh's death at the Battle of the Thames in 1813 and subsequent American victories under commanders including William Henry Harrison, Native resistance in the Old Northwest was significantly weakened.
+The war also intensified existing rivalries among Native nations, with different tribes and factions supporting opposing sides or pursuing their own regional interests.

 Many refugees from defeated tribes went over the border to Canada; those in the South went to Florida while it was under Spanish control as they would be considered free, and not slaves, under the Viceroyalty of New Spain.
 During the early 19th century, the federal government was under pressure by settlers in many regions to expel Indians from their areas.
 The Indian Removal Act of 1830 stated the "authorizing of the President to grant lands west of the Mississippi in exchange for Indian lands within existing state borders."
 Some tribes resisted relocation fiercely, most notably the Seminoles in a series of wars in Florida.
 They were never defeated, although some Seminoles migrated to Indian Territory.
 Other tribes were forced to move to reservations west of the Mississippi River, most famously the Cherokee whose relocation was called the "Trail of Tears".